Introduction: Talking Clock With Arduino

 With more improvements and adding some features, it can turn a clock for people with some visual deficiency, for example!

-In this project all the "voices" were made digitally in Portuguese because is my mother language and I do not see many projects focused on that and also is an opportunity to give a gift to my followers in Brazil.
+In this project all the "voices" were made digitally in Portuguese because is my mother language and I do not see many projects focused on that in my country (Brazil).

 But of course you can follow the project and learn how everything works and then you can prepare by yourself all the voices in your native language!